5 Ways You Can Help a Methamphetamine Addict

 For such a serious addiction as meth addiction, it is important to consider residential treatment.
 Overdose is a very real possibility with meth, so getting dedicated, professional support that is intensive is essential for safety and recovery.

-Research into treatments for addiction suggest that the most effective programs are at least three months long and provide individualized treatment plans, treatment for other issues like mental illness, and a variety of therapies.
+Research into treatments for addiction suggests that the most effective programs are at least three months long and provide individualized treatment plans, treatment for other issues like mental illness, and a variety of therapies.
 All of these are aspects of care in residential treatment that are harder to find in outpatient programs.
-Check out a few residential facilities so you can give your loved one options for getting treatment immediately.
+Check out a few residential facilities so you can give your loved one options for getting treatment for meth immediately.